muktihari/fit/docs/usage.md

    - Otherwise, no change will be made and the Encoder will use default values.

+   To minimize file size, use the highest supported local message type value, which produces the most compact output.

-   NOTE: To minimize the required RAM for decoding, it's recommended to use a minimal number of local message type.
+   To minimize the required RAM for decoding on embedded devices, it's recommended to use a minimal number of local message type.
-   For instance, embedded devices may only support decoding data from local message type 0.
+   Some embedded devices may only support decoding data from local message type zero (0).

    Additionally, multiple local message types should be avoided in file types like settings, where messages of the same type can be grouped together.

    Example: